 Growing up in a Cuban household meant enjoying delicious stews and comfort foods all week long.
-Staples like arroz con pollo, carne con papas, and ropa vieja were the norm.
+Staples like sopa de pollo, carne con papas, and ropa vieja were the norm.

 Rabo encendido was no exception.